Women's History Sources: A Guide to Manuscripts and Archival Collections

 That Rutgers, the State University of New Jersey, possesses a separate, detailed guide to its archival collections of women's history sources is particularly appropriate, as the university is a leader in the new scholarship about women.
 As noted in a 1998 report, Building on Excellence: Strategic Plan for Rutgers New Brunswick, "a wealth of courses, research achievements, and public programs and a unique group of centers has earned the university a reputation for leadership and excellence in this interdisciplinary area."
 On the New Brunswick campus, the units most visible in this field are the graduate Women's and Gender History Program, the Blanche, Edith, and Irving Laurie New Jersey Chair in Women's Studies and the consortial membership of the Institute for Women's Leadership: the Center for American Women and Politics, The Center for Women and Work, the Center for Women's Global Leadership, Douglass College, the Institute for Research on Women and the Women's and Gender Studies Department.
 Another unit at the university dedicated to women is the recently-established Margery Somers Foster Center of the Rutgers University Libraries, administered by Dr. Ferris Olin.
 The Foster Center, a digital resource center on women, scholarship and leadership, serves as a partner with Special Collections and University Archives in collection development activities for manuscript collections that pertain to women and has also provided financial assistance in support of the preparation of this online finding aid under the auspices of a 1999-2000 Rutgers University Strategic Resources Opportunities Award.

 Described in the Special Collections portion of the guide are manuscripts that were created by and/or pertain to women of all age groups, social classes and marital statuses.
 These manuscripts are in the form of diaries, travel journals, literary works, correspondence, minutes and subject files (among many other document types) that are present in the repository in their original form or, less frequently, as reproductions or transcripts.
 Included are papers of individuals (such as Millicent Fenwick, Mary Norton and Mary Roebling), as well as records of local organizations (such as the Woman's Club of Woodbury), state organizations (such as the League of Women Voters of New Jersey and the New Jersey Division of the American Association of University Women) and national organizations (such as the Women's Caucus for Art, the National Women's Education Fund and Sisters in Crime).
-Not listed in the guide are commercially-distributed microfilms of additional collections of relevant papers and records, copies of which are available either at the Douglass Library or elsewhere in the Rutgers University Libraries system.
+Not listed in the guide are commercially-distributed microfilms of additional collections of relevant papers and records, copies of which are available either at the Douglass Library, the Alexander Library (consult Microforms content relating to Personal Documents) or elsewhere in the Rutgers University Libraries system.

 From the diaries of homemakers on farms to the organizational records of second wave feminist organizations, the manuscripts represented in the present guide reflect the expanding roles and concerns of women throughout American history.
 Occupations featured in the personal papers described encompass authors (including authors of children's books), art critics, athletes, bankers, businesswomen, charitable workers, clerks, college students, compulsory sterilization advocates, congresswomen, consumer advocates, corrections officials, dieticians, homemakers, human rights advocates, midwives, missionaries, nurses, peace activists, poets, professors, public officials, Red Cross workers, scholars, seamstresses, social workers, students, teachers and translators.
 The organizational records included pertain to art education, child welfare, church and missionary work, community improvement, consumerism (including the monitoring of workplace conditions), education, feminism and feminist theory, higher education, home economics, journal publishing, lesbian and gay rights, library workers, migrant workers, mystery writers, nutrition, organized labor, patriotism, political activity, reading, religion, scholarship about women, social activity, social welfare, suffrage, temperance, voter education, women artists and their artwork, women's history and women's rights.
 Among additional topics represented in the papers and records are African Americans, aging, the environmental movement, the Equal Rights Amendment, farming, gardening, girls, household workers, Jewish women, Latin America, the legal status of women, leisure travel, music, personal and family finances, protective legislation, relationships and wartime experiences.